albill/albill.github.com/_posts/2011-09-27-Bay-Area-Open-Buddhist-Retreat.markdown

 - Buddhism
 ---
 <p style="text-align:center"><a href="http://www.flickr.com/photos/kanzeon_zen_center/1306878549/" title="Sunday Morning Zazen Sept 2 2007.jpg by Big Mind Zen Center, on Flickr"><img src="http://farm2.static.flickr.com/1116/1306878549_cdbd5f396a.jpg" width="500" height="333" alt="Sunday Morning Zazen Sept 2 2007.jpg"></a></p>
+This is kind of a "Hey, I have a barn...Let's put on a play!" kind of post.

 I was thinking about retreats earlier today and how I either get to attend retreats run by various local groups (such as the [Empty Gate Zen Center](http://emptygatezen.com/)) or I travel, once or twice a year, to the other side of the country (or Las Vegas) in order to do a retreat with the Five Mountain Sangha.
 I went to a retreat this [last March](http://www.flickr.com/photos/albill/sets/72157626242214913/) with my fellow sangha members but we had to bring people from all over.

 I also thought about how I'd met a bunch of people at the [Buddhist Geeks 2011 conference](http://www.buddhistgeeks.com/conference) in July, some of whom turned out to be very local.
 I've also thought off and on about the [Online Meditation Crew](http://onlinemeditationcrew.org/), who organizes sits via twitter, and my thoughts on "Open Source Buddhism" in allowing people to work with Buddhism in whatever way adds utility.
 Rebecca and I have visited the [East Bay Healing Collective](http://www.meetup.com/healingcollective) a couple of times recently.
 They organize an open meditation group that meets twice a week in Berkeley but which isn't associated with any specific tradition of practice (some of them aren't even Buddhists!!!).